Defining IG for Law Firms

 Information Governance Challenges for Law Firms

 While there are numerous challenges that are unique to law firms’ internal setups, there are a few challenges that most share.
-What follows are the big bucket challenges we’ve been hearing about over the last 3-4 years.
+What follows are the big issues we’ve been hearing about over the past few years.

 1. Where are information governance policies being stored?